mbrunel/NOT_MLX/README.md

 # NOT_MLX

 This library was created because 42's mlx isn't completely portable.

-I mean : if your keycodes work on linux they won't work on macos and vis versa NOT_MLX allow you to use mac os keycodes on linux as well while only changing your project's Makefile
+I mean : if your keycodes work on linux they won't work on macos and vis versa.

+NOT_MLX allows you to use mac os keycodes on linux as well while only changing your project's Makefile

 ### WARNINGS
 ```